The prismatic realization functor for Shimura varieties of abelian type: Introduction

 \paragraph*{Notation and conventions}

-\begin{itemize} \item The symbol $p$ will always denote a (rational) prime. \item All rings are assumed commutative and unital unless stated otherwise. \item Formal schemes are assumed to have a locally finitely generated ideal sheaf of definition. \item By a \emph{(derived) formal stack over $\Z_p$} we mean a stack $\mc{X}$ on the big fpqc site of $p$-nilpotent (animated) rings $R$, which we may view as a stack on the adic flat site $\Spf(\Z_p)_\mr{fl}^\mr{adic}$ (see \cite[\S A.4]{IKY1}) by declaring $\mc{X}(R)\defeq \twolim \mf{X}(R/p^n)$.
+\begin{itemize}[leftmargin=.18in,label=$\diamond$] \item The symbol $p$ will always denote a (rational) prime. \item The functor $\bb{D}_\mr{crys}$ is the integral analogue of $D_\mr{crys}$ from \cite{IKY3}, and we use the notation and conventions concerning various categories of (crystalline) $F$-crystals as in \cite[\S2.1]{IKY3}. \item By a \emph{(derived) formal stack over $\Z_p$} we mean a stack $\mc{X}$ on the big fpqc site of $p$-nilpotent (animated) rings $R$, which we may view as a stack on the adic flat site $\Spf(\Z_p)_\mr{fl}^\mr{adic}$ (see \cite[\S A.4]{IKY1}) by declaring $\mc{X}(R)\defeq \lim \mc{X}(R/p^n)$.
 For a formal stack $\mc{X}$ over $\Z_p$ we have the induced stack $\mc{X}_n$ on the fpqc site of $\Spec(\Z/p^n)$, and we say that $\mc{X}$ is a \emph{$p$-adic formal Artin stack} if each $\mc{X}_n$ is an Artin stack over the fpqc site of $\Spec(\Z/p^n)$. \item For a property $P$ of morphisms of schemes (resp.\@ Artin stacks), an adic morphism of formal schemes $\mf{X}\to\mf{Y}$ where $\mf{Y}$ has an ideal sheaf of definition $\mc{I}$ (resp.\@ a morphism of $p$-adic formal Artin stacks $\mc{X}\to \mc{Y}$), is \emph{adically $P$ (or $\mc{I}$-adically $P$)} if the reduction modulo $\mc{I}^n$ (resp.\@ the morphism $\mc{X}_n\to\mc{Y}_n$) is $P$ for all $n$.
 If $A\to B$ is an adic morphism of rings with the $I$-adic topology, for $I\subseteq A$ an ideal, then we make a similar definition. \item For an Artin stack $\ms{X}$ on the fpqc site of $\Spec(\Z_p)$ and a subset $T\subseteq |\ms{X}|$ we define the \emph{formal completion along $T$} to be the substack on the fpqc site of $\Spec(\Z_p)$ to be